rfriedlein/AudioVideo/asterisk13/README.md

-# Asterisk 13 with FreePBX 13 Install
+# Asterisk 13 + FreePBX 13 Install & Fail2Ban Install
-# Fail2Ban Install
 These scripts automate the installation.
 You will be asked a few questions and at the end you will need to secure MySQL.

 ## Install